Campsite Assessment Program

 Our current assessment program

 If there are sites you’re already thinking of visiting whilst on holiday, let us know and we’ll either approve or decline the assessment (in which case, feel free to send a report, but we won’t be able to pay you!)
-The approval process will probably take a couple of days, so please give us some time to get back to you.
+The approval process will probably take a couple of days, so please try to give us some time to get back to you.

 For new assessments, our current 'report sheet' can be found on the 'downloads' tab.
 This form is usually given to campsites when they are submitting their initial information.
 This format works well for us as we can simply upload the information you gather straight into the website.
 The form includes example information which gives you a good starting point when completing your review and assessment.
 This text should be original, and not copied from another website. - We can pay you £20 for a completed new site assessment.